htsx/htsx/README.md

 # **HTS**
 ##### Build UI's with native HTML in JS.
-- The whole package is just `1.5kb` minified
+- The whole package is just `932 bytes`! minified, gzipped and has 0 dependencies
 - Rendering 1000 test elements takes about `25ms` which is ***~21x faster than JSX*** (540ms) 🚀
 - It's not wrapping or parsing anything, it's native *HTML* in your *JavaScript*.